-- 1. Completing one language in high school through the second level with a final grade of C or higher; - 2.
-Completing language studies through SPAN 105 or its equivalent; or - 3.
+- 1. Completing one language in high school through the second level with a final grade of C or higher; or - 2.
 Completing a course offered by the Foreign Languages and Literatures department emphasizing linguistics and cultural understanding.

 Audit

 Adults from the local community may audit Evening and Weekend courses without record for a fee of \$50 per semester hour.
 Certain courses may be audited only on a space-available basis.
 Audit registrations may not be changed to credit status at a later date.
 Students who audit with record are required to pay the current Evening and Weekend tuition rate and are graded on a satisfactory/unsatisfactory basis.
 Senior citizens age 62 or over may audit Virginia Wesleyan courses on a space-available basis for \$50 per course.